ralphjsmit/laravel-seo/README.md

 </head>
 ```

-It even allows you to dynamically retrieve SEO data from your Model, without having to save it manually to the SEO model.
+It even allows you to **dynamically retrieve SEO data from your model**, without having to save it manually to the SEO model.
 The below code will require zero additional work from you or from your users:

 ```php
 class Post extends Model